vishaltyagi94/Tennis-Aus-Open-Player-Stats/README.md

 # Tennis-Aus-Open-Player-Stats
 D3 visualizations displaying the attribute comparison between the winners of each year

+The Line chart visualization shows the average points scored by players each year.
+The Radial chart visualization maps the attributes of each player on a spider chart.

 To view and interact with the visualizations, you can -
 - download the entire repository and run it on your local machine and run it using *Firefox* (if facing CORS issue),
 - browse to the link mentioned below.